|Air Shipping Glossary

 Ship without consolidation and under one MAWB ie non-consolidation.

-goods, some other factors such as weight or quantity (specific duties), or a combination of value and other
+factors such as weight or quantity (specific duties), or a combination of value and other factors (compound duties).

-used in the interchange of electronic data.
-Customs uses EDI to interchange data with the importing trade
+interchange of electronic data.
+Customs uses EDI to interchange data with the importing trade community.

-ETD.
-However, the freight forwarders' consolidation cut-off time may vary depending on each forwarder's
+freight forwarders' consolidation cut-off time may vary depending on each forwarder's operations respectively.

 Freight Carriage ... paid to

 Like C & F, "Freight/Carriage paid to ..." means that the seller pays the freight for the carriage of the goods to the named destination.

 However, the risk of loss of or damage to the goods, as well as of any cost increases, is transferred from the seller to the buyer

 when the goods have been delivered into the custody of the first carrier and not at the ship's rail.
 The term can be used for all

 modes of transport including multi-modal operations and container or "roll on-roll off" traffic by trailer and ferries.
 When the seller